Ridoineel/PicGall_Gallery-app/README.md

 ```

 ## Futures
-* Extended to all usages (user account and her gallery)
+* Extend to all usages (user account and her gallery)